Home

 When is the best time to see fall colors in the Red River Gorge

 First fall colors appear in the Red River Gorge in early September.
 Leaves change first at the higher elevations of the eastern side, and then the change expands to the lower elevations of the western side.
-The fall colors peak in late October and early November.
+The fall colors peak in the last two weeks of October and early November.

 Where to see fall colors in the Red River Gorge

-Other popular scenic sites in the Red River Gorge include Gray Arch, which can be accessed via the 4-mi (6-km) Gray Arch Trail.
-It goes through a dense autumnal forest and provides spectacular views of the surrounding area.
+Other popular scenic sites in the Red River Gorge include Gray's Arch, which can be accessed via the 4-mi (6-km) Gray Arch Trail.
+The trail starts at the Gray's Arch Picnic Area off Tunnel Ridge Road.
+Then the goes through a dense autumnal forest and provides spectacular views of the surrounding area.
+Gray Arch, spanning 79 feet (24 m) is the largest of all arches in the Red River Gorge.
+On the way back from the Arch, you can take Rush Ridge Trail and Rough Trail for more spectacular views.

-Hanson Point, accessible via Pinch 'em Tight Trail, is another fairly easy 5-mi (8-km) hike, which leads to a large rock with breathtaking 360° views of the fall foliage in any direction.
+Hanson Point is the stunning overlook of the Red River Gorge, offering exciting clifftop views.
+The overlook is accessible via Pinch 'em Tight Trail, which is another fairly easy 5-mi (8-km) hike, which leads to a large rock with breathtaking 360° views of the fall foliage in any direction.
 If you can do some rock climbing, there are dozens of more spectacular trails.
-After all, the Red River Gorge is the most popular rock climbing destination in Ketucky with 2,000 climbing routes,
+After all, the Red River Gorge is the most popular rock climbing destination in Kentucky, with 2,000 climbing routes,

 Practical info